 Following the initial assessment, a personalized exercise regimen is designed for each patient.
 Patients attend group aerobic exercise sessions one to three times a week at the center’s on site facility.
 Depending on a patient’s activity level and goals, exercise therapy might include stationary cycling, walking or jogging, arc trainer and strength training.
 Stretching exercises also are incorporated into each session.

 Heart disease prevention and management seminars are available to patients.
-This six-part series addresses coronary artery disease including risk factors and treatment, symptom recognition and management, cardiac medications, principles of safe and effective aerobic exercise and stress management.
+This eight-part series addresses coronary artery disease including risk factors and treatment, symptom recognition and management, cardiac medications, principles of safe and effective aerobic exercise and stress management.

 Optional Consultation with a Behavioral Health Expert